Info taken from CA Attorney General’s Website: https://oag.ca.gov/consumers/general/immigration_consultants

 Only lawyers licensed to practice law in state or federal courts are allowed to give legal advice, like what forms to file with the U.S. Citizenship and Immigration Services (USCIS).
 Lawyers or representatives accredited by the immigration court can represent you in immigration court.

 In California, notaries public, paralegals, accredited representatives and immigration consultants are not necessarily lawyers.
 It is against the law for these non-lawyers to give legal advice.
-An immigration consultant can only give you non-legal help, like translating your answers to the questions on USCIS forms, getting copies of supporting documents, and, if you ask them to, submitting the forms to the USCIS.
+An immigration consultant can only give you non-legal help, like completing the forms for you, translating your answers to the questions on USCIS forms, getting copies of supporting documents, and, if you ask them to, submitting the forms to the USCIS.

-Read below for information about common immigration scams, a checklist for working with a lawyer or immigration consultant, and how to file complaints:
+Read below for information about common immigration scams, a checklist for working with an immigration consultant, and how to file complaints:

 Some common scams: